 We would like more people to know about, listen to, play and enjoy Cornish traditional music.
 We want to explore its history, and meet today’s tunesmiths and musicians.
 A never ending journey that we invite you to experience with us.

 Cornish traditional music is intrinsically bound with Cornish intangible heritage, part of the unique culture shared by all who live in Cornwall and have an affinity to Cornish culture.
 Cornish music, Cornish dancing, Cornish language, Cornish traditions and customs, Cornish heritage.
 It’s part of the mix that makes us feel unique while also identifying with the modern Celtic world.

-Cornish Trad is written by two new musicians four years into their journey into Cornish music.
+Cornish Trad is written by two musicians – Tom and Tehmina Goskar – seven years into their journey into Cornish music.
 Please subscribe if you want to be the first to hear when we post new content.